 Let’s run a few numbers to find out.
 We’ll start by looking at what happens when you break an existing variable mortgage to switch to another variable mortgage with better terms.

 Imagine that you have the $200,000 25-year variable mortgage that we described earlier.
 When you took the mortgage out, the rate you agreed to was prime plus 80 basis points.
-Right now, the prime rate is 3.00%, so your current rate is 3.8%.
+Let’s assume that today your rate is 3.8%.
 In this case, your monthly payment comes to $1,030.
 Of that, $627 goes towards paying your interest.

 The new variable-rate mortgage you’re looking to switch to offers a better rate.
 Instead of charging prime plus 80 basis points, the new mortgage charges prime minus 70 basis points.
 Because of the lower rate, switching would save you $14,167 in interest payments over five years.
 As we mentioned earlier, the penalty for breaking your existing mortgage is equal to three months worth of interest, or $1,881.
 In addition, you would pay about $1,000 in administrative costs.
 So after the penalty and the admin costs, you would save $11,286 over five years.
 Is that worth it?
 Most people would say that it is.